 Increasing Southeast Asian Representation in AI

-As artificial intelligence (AI) continues to make strides, the Tech For Good Institute sat down with Lesllie Teo, Senior Director of AI Products at AI Singapore, to unravel the intricacies of AI development, ethical considerations, and ongoing initiatives.
+As artificial intelligence (AI) continues to make strides, the Tech For Good Institute sat down with Leslie Teo, Senior Director of AI Products at AI Singapore, to unravel the intricacies of AI development, ethical considerations, and ongoing initiatives.

 In my background, economics and finance paved the way for years of work in macro-economic policy-making and investment strategy.
 Recognising the transformative potential of big data, fast networks, and powerful computing a decade ago, I pivoted towards data science and AI.
 About a year and a half ago, I took on the role of leading the product work at AI Singapore, a national program funded by Singapore’s National Research Foundation to enhance the country’s AI capabilities.